romanrostislavovich/auditfy/README.md

 Full default config you can see [here](./src/config/default.ts)

 NOTE:
-> CONFIG FILE: Right for configuration available only SEO and HTML modules.
+> CONFIG FILE: Right for configuration available only SEO, HTML and Security modules.
 Rest modules on development.

 ## Output